Now We Here

 I feel like I just need to throw out a small (probably obvious) caveat before I start – this was MY path.
 This is not me suggesting anyone needs to do the same.
 It’s not a step by step list that you should be setting out to accomplish.
 And I also don’t want this to come across preachy or boastful – I’m just telling my (fairly unglamorous) story because for some incredible reason it seems to be something that people, particularly aspiring young photogs, are interested in.

-Some advice if this might be a path you’re interested in, as that’s another question I get a lot – put in the work, get your hustle on.
+Some advice if this might be a path you’re interested in, as that’s another question I get a lot: put in the work, get your hustle on.
 Go to the smaller, local shows and learn which venues will let you in with your camera.
 Go to every show you can at those venues and play around – with your vantage point, with your camera settings, with your editing afterwards.
 Find your style.
 Build a portfolio, make a simple website, reach out to the blogs you love or the artists you admire.
 Be genuine, be patient.
-As far as equipment goes, use what you have or have access to – don’t get hung up if you don’t have the latest and greatest.
-I used to get so in my head (and still do) when I’m surrounded by photographers with these massive lenses and multi-camera holsters but this isn’t a competition, it’s not about them.
-I shot with manual focus for the first year when I started, and I promise you that is NOT easy when you have rappers sprinting around the stage in damn near pitch black but it forced me to really learn my way around the camera.
+As far as equipment goes, use what you have or have access to.
+Don’t get hung up if you don’t have the latest and greatest.
+I used to get so in my head when I’m surrounded by photographers with these massive lenses and multi-camera holsters, but honestly I find that it’s those times when you’re more limited with gear that you’re more creative.
+Mess around with composition and angles, and spend some time on your editing skills.
+Having the best gear does NOT equal having “the best” photos.
+I shot with manual focus for the first year when I started, and I promise you that is not easy when you have rappers sprinting around the stage in damn near pitch black, but it forced me to really learn my way around the camera and how to handle extremely low light situations.
 If you are in a position to invest in a lens – again this is just my two cents and it was some advice I was grateful to get when I started out – I’d recommend a 50mm f/1.4.
-It’s a great starter lens, I still use it on a regular basis – it’s super versatile, great for low light shooting and for portraits.
-And last bit of advice, I wouldn’t underestimate the importance of networking – as much as I hate that term, it’s crucial.
+It’s a great starter lens that I still use it on a regular basis – it’s super versatile, great for low light shooting and for portraits.
+And last bit of advice, I wouldn’t underestimate the importance of networking.
+As much as I hate that term, it’s crucial.
 Go out to shows and local events and be visible.
-You never know who might be looking at your work, who can lend a hand in helping you get to your next goal, or who might just be a super amazing human that turns into a new bff.
+You never know who might be looking at your work, who can lend a hand in helping you get to your next goal, or who might just be a super amazing human that turns into a new inspiration for you.

 Finally, you might be wondering why I chose these photos of dvsn and Majid Jordan for this post.
 A very rare opportunity that I have dreamed about for years is to shoot back to back shows from the same artist – I’ve always had a dream to follow an artist on tour – because it gives me the opportunity to study their set and mannerisms, and to come back with a shot list the second night (or third, fourth, and fifth, in the case of Daniel Caesar’s blessed 5 night Danforth run).
 It’s a new challenge.
 These particular shows were also special nights to me because I’m able to continue shooting past the 3 song limit, outside of the pit.
 These are privileges I’ve dreamed about for YEARS, and even though it seems to be a more regular occurrence for me these days, I’m still so grateful every single time.